subh-775/Artistic-Prompt-AI/README.md

 ---

 ## 🌟 **Introduction**
-Our **AI-Powered Poster Generator** is a machine learning model designed to generate **visually stunning posters** with **accurately placed text**.
-Existing models struggle with issues like:
-- Misplaced text
-- Spelling errors
-- Poor formatting

-Our project addresses these challenges by combining **state-of-the-art AI models** and a carefully crafted training pipeline.
-From movie posters to promotional banners, this innovation empowers you to create highly aesthetic and textually accurate visuals!
+We've designed a machine learning model capable of generating images that **accurately incorporate specified text or lettering within the image**.
+Existing image-generation models often struggle with proper text placement, either misplacing the text or introducing spelling errors.
+Our goal is to train the model to master the art of **placing text accurately and aesthetically within generated images**.
+This innovation enables the seamless creation of visually appealing outputs such as **poster designs** and **template fills**, all from a single prompt.

 ---